Dr Brian Murray

 Brian’s current project examines the persistence of martyrology as a literary form in the nineteenth century by examining both Victorian representations of early Christian martyrdom and the recapitulation of these tropes in accounts of contemporary martyrs.
 Although we are used to thinking of the Victorians as relentless historicizers, the ancient form of martyrology threatened to radically reformulate the linear and contingent events of progressive history into a recurring, circular model of devotional time.
 The project will explore representations of martyrdom in historical novels, paintings, sermons, hymns, drama, travel writing, and stained glass.

-- ‘Primitive Man and Media Time in H. M. Stanley’s Through the Dark Continent’, Victorian Time: Technologies, Standardizations, Catastrophes, ed.
+‘Primitive Man and Media Time in H. M. Stanley’s Through the Dark Continent’, in Victorian Time: Technologies, Standardizations, Catastrophes, ed.
 Trish Ferguson (Basingstoke: Palgrave, 2013)

 For a complete list of publications, please see Brian's full research profile.